Chimney Leak Assessment and Repair

 Fortunately, you are not alone.
-Brick + Ember Outfitters have chimney technicians and sweeps who can perform a full leak assessment to diagnose the problem and perform a chimney leak repair.
+Brick + Ember Outfitters has chimney technicians and sweeps who can perform a full leak assessment to diagnose the problem and perform a chimney leak repair.

 A chimney cover is absolutely necessary for keeping water, debris, animals, and insects out of your chimney.
-When you do not have a cover, water get in and blockage may occur.
-This is particularly dangerous if you use a fireplace; smoke stuck inside the house can cause a presence of carbon monoxide.
+When you do not have a cover, water gets in and blockage may occur.
+This is particularly dangerous if you use a fireplace; smoke stuck inside the house can cause the presence of carbon monoxide.

 If you do have a cover, it may not be made of the best material or may have become cracked or loose.
 Original chase covers and chimney caps on older homes could be fitted incorrectly or made of metal that is rusting.
 To prevent rusting, stainless steel is now commonly used.

-If the structure is damaged and allowing water penetration, one of our technicians will be happy to help you replace it.
+If the structure is damaged and allows water penetration, one of our technicians will be happy to help you replace it.

 A chimney crown seals off the top of the chimney, and it is made from concrete or mortar.
 Due to its vulnerable position at the top, it is exposed to rain and other elements.
 This could be the source of leakage.